571 MSAS Builds Partner Capacity With Belize Defense Force

-U.S. Air Force Master Sergeant Tyler Sheppard from the 571st Mobility Support Advisory Squadron, instructs Belize Defence Force members on rigging packages for airdrop from a C-208 Grand Caravan during a training mission in Ladyville, Belize, Feb.
-23., 2026.
+Technical Sergeant David Rost from the 571st Mobility Support Advisory Squadron, instructs Belize Defence Force members on drop zone procedures during a training mission in Ladyville, Belize, Feb.
+24., 2026.
 The training aimed to enhance the BDF’s ability to conduct aerial resupply operations.
 (U.S. Air Force photo by Tech.
 Sgt.
 Levi Reynolds)

 |Date Taken: